Ethical Travel: Voting With Our Wings

 Though these countries aren’t wholly ethical destinations, open-minded travelers can learn much by visiting them.
 We believe it’s sometimes essential to step behind the “media curtain” and inform oneself about controversial places through direct contact with local people.
 Nothing compares to witnessing firsthand the dynamic processes of social and political change.

-The first is Cuba.
+One such country is Cuba.
 More than 50 years after the Revolution, the Socialist experiment launched by Fidel Castro and Ernesto “Ché” Guevara is being reimagined — thanks in large part to President Raúl Castro.
 As Cuba evolves internally and in relation to its neighbors, we encourage travelers (especially U.S. citizens) to deepen their understanding of this much-maligned country. (* Ethical Traveler leads legal, art-focused delegations to Cuba every year.
 For more information, see our website.)

 We regret that we still cannot include Namibia on our main list.
 Though we laud the country’s strides toward sustainable tourism, the annual seal slaughter — that the government refuses to end — makes our full endorsement impossible.